MingkuanY/telepathy/README.md

 Requires: elevenlabs API key

-### Login - Quant WIP
-For the paranoid privacy people.
-Nobody will see you type your password.
-Integrated with Clerk Sign-In.

 ### Capital One Banking Data
 You can create a deposit or show all deposits.
 Nobody can see you enter bank information ever again.